chibiboba/JS-202/My Notes/Cheet Sheet.md

 - All HTML documents have a required structure that includes the following declaration and elements: `<!DOCTYPE html>`, `<html>`, `<head>`, and `<body>`.

 ### HTML Skeleton

+- In vs code, type !, then hit `tab` key for a skeleton.

 skeleton.html